Apistogramma Nijsseni, Panda apisto.

 5, Constantly adding ammonia to maintain 4mg/l could actually inhibit the cycling process.

-Method three - using rotting fish, meat
+Method three - using rotting fish, meat or prawn

 Meat, fish or prawns can be used to produce ammonia by placing a few of thumbnail sized pieces in the tank and leaving them to rot, they will need replacing periodically because they contain a finite amount of ammonia.